beekeeper-studio/beekeeper-studio/docs/user_guide/importing-data-csv-json-etc.md

 When the import is complete, you can either close the window or view the new data in your table.

-If there is an error importing the data, Beekeeper will return a response to the screen showing the exact database error received which can be copied to the clipboard to either look up or ask for some help in our [[https://launchpass.com/beekeeperstud-lvg5276|Slack community]].
+If there is an error importing the data, Beekeeper will return a response to the screen showing the exact database error received which can be copied to the clipboard to either look up or ask for some help in our [Slack community](https://launchpass.com/beekeeperstud-lvg5276).
 The inserts are run in a transaction so the database's equivalent of a **ROLLBACK** will be performed keeping your table's state before the attempted import.